 One thing that really surprised me about the study was the protective effect of alcohol intake.
-The researchers showed that those consuming moderate alcohol intake, which is essentially one drink or less per day, had a 14 percent lower risk of developing kidney disease.
+The researchers found that those consuming moderate alcohol intake, which is essentially one drink or less per day, had a 14 percent lower risk of developing kidney disease.
 Those who had excessive alcohol consumption, meaning more than one to four drinks a day, actually had evidence for direct kidney damage.
 This was independent of damage to the liver.

 Looking at this data, what are the things you can walk away from and apply to your health right now?
 Here are the six main components.

 - Follow the SELF Principle and make sure that you’re getting at least 30 minutes of exercise per day.
-Exercise lowers your risk of developing kidney disease by 18 percent.
+Exercise lowers your risk of developing chronic kidney disease by 18 percent.